-RSL Level 2 Certificate in Technology and Composition for Music Practitioners QN: 603/3304/2
+RSL Level 2 Extended Certificate in the Creative Music Industry 603/6432/4

 (PRACTICE OPTIONS FORM: This form is for planning purposes only.
 Consider it in advance of your guidance interview and use it to record your thinking.
 Final choices will be submitted electronically using a form to be shared when you are invited to your guidance interview)